Southern Railway 385: History

 In 1963, the locomotive was sold to Earle H. Gil Sr. who restored it to run on the Morris County Central Railroad.
 The locomotive ran on the MCCRR hauling excursion trains until the MCCRR's defunction on October 14, 1978.
 In 1982, the Delaware Otsego Corporation (the parent company of the NYS&W) acquired the assets of the Morris County Central, including No. 385.
 The DO / NYS&W had early plans to restore No. 385 to operation and run her over their lines in excursion service, but this did not come to pass.
 After many years of subsequent storage, and taking on the sad patina of neglect, the Delaware Otsego donated the locomotive to the Bergen County Vocational & Technical High School in Hackensack, New Jersey in June 1990.

 In October 1990, Joseph Supor Sr., the founder of J. Supor & Son Trucking & Rigging Co., Inc. donated No. 385 nearly 2 miles from the rails of the NYS&W to Bergen Tech, where the locomotive was lifted into place on a panel of display track in an area adjacent to the school athletic field, alongside the Hackensack River.
 By 1999, the direction had changed drastically at Bergen Tech, when the “Stationary Steam Course” (which had been established in 1952) was eliminated and all facets of the program were disassembled and removed.
 Reportedly, preparations were being made to immediately dispose of No. 385 by scrapping it.

 At this point, Joseph Supor Sr. became aware of the dire situation and bought the locomotive at the very last minute, as it was due to be cut up within hours of his acquisition.
 Mr. Supor's rigging crew carefully removed No. 385 from the schoolyard and trucked the locomotive to his facility in Harrison, New Jersey.

 Mr. Supor stored No. 385 with intentions of cosmetically restoring the locomotive for display at his company headquarters.
 Unfortunately, this never occurred, although there were many discussions on what to do to preserve this unique relic from the nation's industrial past.

 385 painted in its MCC scheme.

 In 2007, Joseph Supor Jr., the son of Joseph Supor Sr., donated the No. 385 to the Whippany Railway Museum in Whippany, New Jersey, where it sits on static display.
-In 2021, the Whippany Railway Museum repainted 385 into the green and gold paint scheme that it used to wore for the Morris County Central Railroad.
+In 2021, the Whippany Railway Museum repainted 385 into the green and gold paint scheme that it used to wear for the Morris County Central Railroad.